Beyond Chutney

 What Is Ajwain?

-You’ll often find them in Indian, Pakistani, and Middle Eastern cooking, where they’re prized not just for their taste but also for their digestive benefits.
+You’ll often see carom seeds in Indian, Pakistani, and Middle Eastern cooking, valued not only for their punchy taste but also for their traditional role in aiding digestion.

 What Does It Taste Like?